ycpcs/cs481-fall2018-101/assign/assign01.md

 Your second task is to create a main repository for your project on [GitHub](https://github.com).

 You should add all of your team members as contributors to the repository.
-Also, add the instructors (GitHub users [jmoscola](https://github.com/jmoscola) and [daveho](https://github.com/daveho)) as contributors.
+Also, add your instructor[s] (GitHub user [jmoscola](https://github.com/jmoscola)) to the list of contributors.

 In the issue tracker for the main repository, create three labels: